ThanosGkara/bitcoin-core-service/README.md

 3. Pushes the container image to Dockerhub
 4. Applies the Kubernetes manifests to DigitalOcean Kubernetes cluster.

-The concept here is, that merging to `main` branch,  triggers an automated production deployment since the DEV and QA stages have previously been GREEN.
+The concept here is, that merging to `main` branch,  triggers an automated deployment after a push has be made.

 For the Github Actions output log please look at the following images.
 ![Successful_CI_Run](images/ci-successful-run.png)